rb12345/gnuplot_i/gnuplot_i.md

   With gnuplot_cmd() it should be easy to add up some more configuration related functions where needed.

-3. Send some display orders: either functions or doubles, or double points.
-The following functions are available:
+3. Send one of the following display functions:

     void gnuplot_plot_x (gnuplot_ctrl *handle, double *x, int n, char *title);